+Iron is the main metal component in IBA and represents a significant source of secondary raw materials.
 In 2017, 35.5% of global raw steel was produced from secondary raw materials.
 Steel scrap consumption for steelmaking was 93.8 tonnes in the EU in 2018.
-Therefore, the potential share of ferrous metal recovered from IRF could represent up to 3% of the total ferrous metal recycling volume in Europe.